Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Southwest Rapid Rewards Premier Credit Card – $99

-- Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® – $99
+- Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® – $99 (waived for the first 12 months)

 While the Alaska Airlines credit card annual fee isn’t waived the first year like some of the above cards, the benefits are worth it.